Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 For more details regarding point cloud scene layer, see [defaultGeometryShema](../docs/2.0/defaultGeometrySchema.pcsl.md).

+### geometryDefinition

+Defines the layouts of the mesh geometry and its attributes.

+For more details, see the [geometryDefinition](../geometryDefinition.cmn.md).

 ### <a name="textures-structure">Textures</a>

 Textures are stored as a binary resource with a node.
 The texture resource contains the texture images.
 I3S supports most commonly used image formats, like JPEG and PNG, and compressed texture formats such as S3TC and ETC2.
 Both integrated mesh and 3D object profile support textures.
 Authoring applications can provide additional texture formats using `textureEncoding` declarations.

 For more details, see the [Textures](../docs/1.7/texture.cmn.md) section.

+### textureSetDefinition

+Defies the set of textures that a mesh can reference.

+For more details, see the [textureSetDefinition](../docs/1.7/textureSetDefinition.cmn.md).

-### Materials
+### materialDefinition

+List of material classes used in this layer.
 Physically based materials that are feature-compatible with glTF materials.

-For more details, see the [material definition](../docs/1.7/materialDefinitions.cmn.md)
+For more details, see the [material definition](../docs/1.7/materialDefinitions.cmn.md).

 ### <a name="attribute-model-and-storage">Attribute Model and Storage</a>